mykespb/capitals/README.md

 The system sqlite3 database in root directory is used, it is not good generally, but works well for single-time test task.

+Python module json.tools is used to pretty-print output.

+Renumeration of records in DB from last() or max() is possible.